South Korea–United Kingdom Free Trade Agreement

-The South Korea–United Kingdom Free Trade Agreement is a proposed free trade agreement which began negotiations on 22 November 2023.
+The South Korea–United Kingdom Free Trade Agreement (Korean: 한영자유무역협정) is a drafted free trade agreement which began negotiations on 22 November 2023.
 The trade agreement would be the third FTA to cover South Korea–UK trade, superseding the South Korea–UK Trade Agreement; extending the deal to cover digital trade.
 In 2021, 80% of the UK's services exports, in areas from legal advice to management consultancy, were delivered digitally.

+On 15 December 2025, both countries concluded negotiations with an agreement in principle for the free trade agreement.

 History

 From 1 July 2011 until 30 December 2020, trade between South Korea and the United Kingdom was governed by the European Union–South Korea Free Trade Agreement, while the United Kingdom was a member of the European Union.
 Following the withdrawal of the United Kingdom from the European Union, the UK and South Korea signed a continuity trade agreement on 22 August 2019, based on the EU free trade agreement; the agreement entered into force on 1 January 2021.

 Negotiations

 On 9 December 2022, South Korea and the United Kingdom announced their intentions start talks on a modernised free trade agreement; the agreement would supersede the South Korea–UK Trade Continuity agreement.
 Trade negotiations formally opened on 22 November 2023.